13 Magical Things to Do in Nice in Winter (2024-2025)

 If youʻre booking your trip to Nice last minute, you may want to book your tours and hotels ASAP to ensure availability!

-3. French Riveria in a day (Cannes, Monaco, Eze, Antibes, & more!)
+1. French Riveria in a day (Cannes, Monaco, Eze, Antibes, & more – bestseller!)

-🛌 Top hotel and accommodation in Nice:
+🛌 Top hotels and accommodation in Nice:

-1. Appartements Massena (excellent location!)
+1. Appartements Massena (excellent location in Carré d’Or)

 🚗 Looking for the best way to get around Nice?
 Click here to check rental car rates for France!

-A winter trip to Nice may not present you with the tropical temperatures of the Caribbean, but it will surely provide you with a break from the colder temperatures around Northern Europe (and much of the US and Canada!).
+A winter trip to Nice may not present you with the tropical temperatures of the Caribbean, but it will surely provide you with a break from the colder temperatures around Northern Europe (and much of the US and Canada).

 Best things to do in Nice in winter